How Much Does It Cost to Build a Mobile App? (You’ll be surprised!)

 Customers buy with their eyes.
 A catchy icon can attract their attention.
 A breathtaking design makes them want to use the app more and more.
 (In fact, many app designers create apps to be so visually pleasing that they intentionally prevent users from putting their devices down.)

 To look great, your app will need an icon, a splash screen, interface elements like tabs, buttons and many other design features that entice users to engage with it.

 But a great design typically comes at a cost.
 While you can find winners and duds at any point in the prices spectrum, there is usually an obvious difference between a $300 icon and its $1,500 counterpart.
 If you want compelling design to work in your favor, you should be prepared to shell out some serious cash for a proven design team with an eye-catching portfolio.

-Choosing your designer leads into the final factor affecting development cost: choosing which type of developer you will hire.
+Naturally, this factors into the app development costs and more specifically, which type of developer you will hire.

 Everything we have described thus far has dealt with the app itself and how you want to create and market it.

-The business model driving your decisions, the platform you choose, the functionality you need, and level of design your require are all baked in costs that can’t really be manipulated.
+The business model driving your decisions, the platform you choose, the functionality you need, and level of design you require are all baked in costs that can’t really be manipulated.